-You've probably never given too much though to your arch height, but knowing it is really helpful when it comes to understanding your body mechanics.
-Once you figure out if you have sky high arches, the flattest of feet, or if you're somewhere in between, you'll get how your feet work, how they affect the rest of your body and what you should be doing to take care of them.
+Knowing your arch height helps you understand your body mechanics.
+Figuring out if you have sky high arches, the flattest of feet, or something in between, is the key to recognizing how your feet affect the rest of your body and the best way to take care of them.